Thameslink: 2014 franchise

 The invitation to tender for the Thameslink, Southern and Great Northern franchise was expected to be issued in October 2012, with the contract commencing in September 2013.
-On 29 March 2012, the Department for Transport announced Abellio, FirstGroup, Govia, MTR Corporation and Stagecoach Group had pre-qualified to bid for the franchise.
+In March 2012, the Department for Transport announced Abellio, FirstGroup, Govia, MTR Corporation and Stagecoach Group had pre-qualified to bid for the franchise.

 Due to problems with the InterCity West Coast tendering process, the process was delayed, with the new franchise delayed until September 2014.
 The new franchise includes the South Central franchise currently operated by Southern and certain routes from the Integrated Kent Franchise currently operated by Southeastern.

-On 23 May 2014, it was announced that the franchise has been awarded to Govia Thameslink Railway.
+In May 2014, it was announced that the franchise has been awarded to Govia Thameslink Railway.
 The new Thameslink Southern & Great Northern franchise will include both the Thameslink Great Northern and South Central franchises.

 Govia Thameslink Railway began operations on 14 September 2014, with the former First Capital Connect routes Thameslink and Great Northern.